ACCORD: Closing the Commonsense Measurability Gap: Framework

-Consecutive pairs of templates along a reasoning path must \textit{reduce} to some valid reasoning skill (see Figure \ref{fig:accord}).
-Figure \ref{fig:formal-vs-commonsense:formal} demonstrates the reduction between \texttt{part\_of} and \texttt{spatial}.
-Reducibility ensures that templates are composed commensensically, rather than arbitrarily.
-Indeed, validating any particular pair of reasoning skills requires commonsense, since not all pairs are reducible.
-For example, whereas \texttt{part\_of} and \texttt{spatial} are reducible, \texttt{spatial} and \texttt{causal} are not---just because something is near a cause does not mean it is also near its effect.
-See Figure \ref{fig:reduction_matrix} for additional examples.
+In addition, two templates can link together only if they \textit{reduce} to a valid reasoning skill.
+Reducing two templates is algorithmically analogous to replacing two premises by their conclusion in logical deduction (see Figure \ref{fig:formal-vs-commonsense:formal}).
+Reducibility ensures that templates are composed commonsensically rather than arbitrarily, since not all combinations of two reasoning skills are reducible (see Appendix \ref{sec:appendix:reductions}).
+We pruned the set of all possible reasoning skill combinations to keep only those that are validly reducible.
+For example, whereas \texttt{part\_of} and \texttt{spatial} are reducible to \texttt{spatial} (see Figure \ref{fig:formal-vs-commonsense:formal}), \texttt{spatial} and \texttt{causal} are not---just because something is near a cause does not mean it is also near its effect.
+See Appendix \ref{sec:appendix:reductions} for details on all other combinations, including commonsense proofs of their validity.

+As discussed in \S\ref{sec:accord:paths}, the difficulty level of \accord{} instances scales with tree size\footnote{Note that the trees shown throughout Figure \ref{fig:csqa} are kept small (tree size of 2) for legibility.
+See Figure \ref{fig:accord} for examples of more complex tree structures as the tree size increases.}.
+Since \accord{} automatically generates all possible valid generic trees up to a maximum size $T$ (chosen as a hyperparameter), \accord{} scales in difficulty with future LLM improvements using no additional human effort.
+This is atypical of commonsense reasoning benchmarks, which normally require human effort proportional to difficulty (see \S\ref{sec:related:scaling}).

+Each CSQA instance is paired to only those trees matching one of its pairing templates (see Figure \ref{fig:csqa:generic_tree}), resulting in a subset of \textit{paired} reasoning trees (see Figure \ref{fig:csqa:paired_tree}) unique to each CSQA instance.